zxc916684603/ecs/intl.en-US/Product Introduction/Instances/Preemptible instance.md

 -   **Market price**

     During creation of a preemptible instance, it runs when your bid is higher than the current market price and the relevant demand and supply conditions are satisfied.

-The final price you pay for your instance type is based on the current market price.
+    In the first hour of its running, the instance is billed according to the initial market price.
+After that, it is billed according to the real-time market price.

 The actual market price of a preemptible instance fluctuates according to the changes in the demand and supply of a given instance type, and you can take advantage of these price fluctuations.
 If you purchase preemptible instance types at the right time, the computing costs are reduced, whereas your throughput is increased for the period the instance is held.

 ## Quota {#section_l24_3tk_zdb .section}

-For more information about the preemptible instance quota, see [Limits](../../../../reseller.en-US/User Guide/Limitations.md#).
+For more information about the preemptible instance quota, see [Limits](../../../../reseller.en-US/User Guide/Limits.md#).

 ## Create a preemptible instance {#section_pdc_jt5_ydb .section}